kechangming/notes/DL-accelerated-catalysis-design/1. Microkinetics_of_steam_reforming_of_methanol/README.md

 ## Step3.
 Microkinetics

 We then use the rate constants of elementary reactions as inputs to construct a [input file of CHEMKIN](./input_of_chemkin/surf_e0).
-The reaction conditions are taken from the experimental work of [Liu _et al._](https://www.sciencedirect.com/science/article/pii/S0920586117305631?via%3Dihub): feed rate is 10 min/cc and the catalyst surface is about 0.14 m$^2$.
+The reaction conditions are taken from the experimental work of [Liu _et al._](https://www.sciencedirect.com/science/article/pii/S0920586117305631?via%3Dihub): feed rate is 10 min/cc and the catalyst surface is about 0.14 ${\rm m^2}$.
 A sample model file including all conditions is supplied in [the CHEMKIN model file](./input_of_chemkin/steam_methanol_reforming.ckprj).
 The results from the microkinetic modeling agree well with experiments:
  ![](./microkinetics_vs_experiment.jpg).

 A CHEMKIN input file for modeling SRM under various electric fields is also provided as [input_file_CHEMKIN](./input_of_chemkin), and they are generated using the [cheminp_out.sh](./cheminp_out.sh) script.